Introduction

 NYIT College of Osteopathic Medicine will make a notation on the transcript of students found responsible after a disciplinary process that there was a sanction of suspension and/or expulsion after a finding of responsibility.
 For respondents in cases of sexual violence who withdraw from the institution while conduct charges are pending, and decline to complete the student disciplinary process, NYIT College of Osteopathic Medicine will make a notation on their transcript.

-Appeals to seek the removal of transcript notations of suspensions (but not expulsions) may be submitted in writing to the dean no less than one year following the conclusion of the suspension period.
+Appeals seeking the removal of transcript notations of suspensions (but not expulsions) may be submitted in writing to the dean no less than one year following the conclusion of the suspension period.
 Removal is within the sole discretion of the dean.

 Record of Disciplinary Proceedings

 An audio or video recording will be made of formal hearings by NYITCOM.
 No unauthorized recording is allowed.
 If a recording malfunction occurs, the hearing body will include a summary of the testimony sufficiently detailed to permit review in case of appeal.
 The recording shall be maintained by the Office of Student Administration.
-Except in the case of gender-based misconduct or where otherwise required by law, a student may not have a copy of the recording or any other written materials involved in the hearing other than direct correspondence between the student conduct body and the student.
+A charged student, or complainant, where applicable, may review the recording of their hearing by scheduling an appointment with the Associate Dean of Student Administration.

 Delivery of Disciplinary Notifications